-( In this article Caroline, a former biologist, explains the ins and out of one the most difficult to understand but important tests done in ME/CFS – maximal cardiopulmonary exercise CPET) testing.
+( In this article Amber, a former biologist, explains the ins and out of one the most difficult to understand but important tests done in ME/CFS – maximal cardiopulmonary exercise CPET) testing.
 In doing so she’s produced a document that both patients and doctors can benefit from (and provides a copy of an actual CPET workup).

-Thanks to Caroline for her willingness to do the work to shine a light on a very complex subject and for sharing her work on Health Rising.
+Thanks to Amber for her willingness to do the work to shine a light on a very complex subject and for sharing her work on Health Rising.
 (For this overview a printout might be helpful and a button to produce a document / PDF file is available at the lower left hand part of the page.
 I added some images – Cort))

 Myalgic/encephalomyelitis (ME/CFS) is a disabling neuroimmune disease that affects over 20 million people worldwide.
 Approximately 25% of patients with this disease are housebound and 80-90% are unable to work.